Menu

 The official dietary guidelines align with the government’s ambition to reduce the climate footprint by 70% by 2030.
 Health and sustainability have long been linked, giving rise to new global trends in the food industry, such as new protein sources and foods without trans-fat or with lower sugar or salt content.
 At the same time, more consumers are seeking foods enriched with nutrients that can improve health and well-being throughout life.

-According to the Technical University of Denmark, the guidelines provided by the Danish Veterinary and Food Administration can assist in reducing CO2 emissions by 35% through a reduction in meat consumption.
+According to the Technical University of Denmark, the guidelines provided by the Danish Veterinary, Food, Agriculture and Fisheries Agency can assist in reducing CO2 emissions by 35% through a reduction in meat consumption.
 The potential for adjusting the eating habits of Danes is therefore significant, and a small change in one’s diet can make a considerable difference for the climate.

 New customer program helps reduce scope 3 emissions in the dairy sector